CorpoSense/Tasnim/README.md

-# Tessnim - Enrollment System
+# eQraa - Enrollment System
 This is a fork from [Ximple Enrollment System](https://github.com/ximplextech/ximple-enrollment).

   This project was created to enhance the existing Edusec Enrollment System which opted to make their software cloud-based and was not movement for about a year.

 # INTRODUCTION
-  Tessnim Enrollment has a suite of selective modules specifically tailored to the requirements of education industry.
-Tessnim Enrollment is engineered and designed considering wide range of management functions within the university or school.
-With the use of Tessnim Enrollment, staff can be more accountable as it helps to know the performance of each department in just few seconds.
-Almost all departments within education industry (e. g. admission, administration, time table, etc) can be synchronized and accessed.
-Tessnim Enrollment helps to assign the responsibilities to employee staff and can reduce time wastage and can speed up the administrative functions.
-Core functions like admissions, students’ attendance in short entire range of university or school functions can be well performed by Tessnim Enrollment.
+  eQraa Enrollment has a suite of selective modules specifically tailored to the requirements of education industry. eQraa Enrollment is engineered and designed considering wide range of management functions within the university or school.
+With the use of eQraa Enrollment, staff can be more accountable as it helps to know the performance of each department in just few seconds.
+Almost all departments within education industry (e. g. admission, administration, time table, etc) can be synchronized and accessed. eQraa Enrollment helps to assign the responsibilities to employee staff and can reduce time wastage and can speed up the administrative functions.
+Core functions like admissions, students’ attendance in short entire range of university or school functions can be well performed by eQraa Enrollment.

 ## Purpose
-  Tessnim Enrollment will help school administration manage enrollment and automates some tedious manual process that comes along with it.
+  eQraa Enrollment will help school administration manage enrollment and automates some tedious manual process that comes along with it.

 ## Scope
-  Tessnim Enrollment will have College Management, Student Information, Employee Management, Course Management, Fees Management, Class Scheduling, Grades Management, and Online Payment.
+  eQraa Enrollment will have College Management, Student Information, Employee Management, Course Management, Fees Management, Class Scheduling, Grades Management, and Online Payment.

 # FEATURES
 - Student Information System